MusaedMusaedSadeqMusaedAl-Fareh225739/AI-DataScience-Portfolio/README.md

-# AI & Blockchain Portfolio
+# AI & Data Science Portfolio

-Welcome to my **AI & Blockchain Portfolio**!
+Welcome to my **AI & Data Science Portfolio**!
 This repository is a collection of my personal projects that showcase my expertise in **Artificial Intelligence (AI)**, **Data Science**, **Blockchain**, and **Data Visualization**.
 All projects here were built from scratch and demonstrate my passion for solving real-world problems with cutting-edge technology.

 ---